cpfriend1721994/platform-hyper-express/README.md

 ## Still Having Problems?
-- Open an [**`Issue`**](https://github.com/cpfriend1721994/platform-hyper-express/issues) with details about what led up to the problem including error traces, route information etc etc.
+- Open an [**`Issue`**](https://github.com/cpfriend1721994/platform-hyper-express/issues) with details about what led up to the problem including error traces, route information, etc.